 The HC.1s were also refitted with fiberglass rotor blades and redesignated "HC.1Bs".
 Still later, in the early 1990s Boeing gave them a more comprehensive upgrade along the lines of the full CH-47D specification, turning them into "HC.2s".
 The engines were rebuilt to the T55-L-712F standard, featuring "full authority digital engine controls (FADEC)".
 FADEC not only improves engine responsiveness and reduces pilot workload, but also provides greater engine efficiency and longer life.
 There were some initial problems with the FADEC software, but they were quickly resolved, and the HC.2 upgrade otherwise went well.
 Some of the machines were also brought up to "HC.2A" specification, featuring a strengthened forward fuselage with provision for fit of a midair refueling probe.

-HC.2s have countermeasures kit, and can be fitted with a pintle-mounted 7.62 millimeter M134 Minigun Gatling gun firing out either side of the machine, plus a pintle-mounted 7.62 millimeter machine gun firing out the rear ramp.
+HC.2s have countermeasures kit, and can be fitted with a pintle-mounted 7.62-millimeter M134 Minigun Gatling gun firing out either side of the machine, plus a pintle-mounted 7.62-millimeter machine gun firing out the rear ramp.
 An auxiliary fuel tank can be carried in the cargo bay.

 * The RAF ordered eight more Chinooks in 1995.
 These "HC.3s" were for special operations or combat SAR.
-They were to incorporate features from the US Army MH-47Es, such as large fuel tanks, midair refueling, and enhanced avionics, but they were based on the latest "Super D" Chinook specification, described below.
+They were to incorporate features from the US Army MH-47Es, such as large fuel tanks, midair refueling, and enhanced avionics, but they were based on the latest "Super D" AKA "CH-47SD" Chinook specification, described below.
 They were all delivered in 2001 -- only to fail operational qualifications, with the result that they were mothballed while the authorities tried to figure out what to do with them.

 In the meantime, in 1998 an upgrade program was initiated to bring the HC.2/2A machines up to an improved spec, the focus being on operations in Afghanistan.
 The primary goal of the program was to provide a digital flight deck to support night and all-weather operations.
 The new cockpit was codenamed JULIUS, with Boeing as the prime contractor and Thales providing the cockpit avionics, based on the "TopDeck" system and featuring four 15 x 20 centimeter (6 x 8 inch) color displays.
-The upgrade also includes:
+The upgrade also included:

 * The main license builder of the Chinook has been Elicotteri Meridionali (EM) of Italy, part of the Agusta helicopter group (and now part of AgustaWestland), which signed an agreement with Boeing for production of the CH-47C in 1968.
 EM built 38 CH-47Cs for the Italian Army, 26 of which were later upgraded to the "CH-47C Plus" standard with fiberglass rotor blades and T55-L-412E engines.
 One is configured as a flying surgical operating room.
 The Italian Army is now investigating an upgrade program with AgustaWestland to update at least six of their Chinooks up to a special-missions configuration, along the lines of US Army MH-47 machines, with self-protection gear, advanced avionics, inflight refueling probe, NVG-compatible cockpit, armor, and armament.

 EM eventually built about 200 Chinooks.
-Besides Italy, the EM Chinooks were obtained by a number of other nations:
+Besides Italy, EM Chinooks were obtained by a number of other nations:

 * Following CH-47C exports, Boeing went on to market new-build "Model 414 CH-47D International Chinooks".
 The company wanted to conduct export sales of the new model themselves and did not sign a license agreement with EM, but did sign such an agreement with Kawasaki to permit production of the type for Japanese military requirements as the "CH-47J".